 He studied journalism in Barcelona and now works for a Spanish sports news outlet that focuses on mountain biking and motorcycling, which he combines with his La Liga Lowdown duties.
 There’s a football quote from the late Manolo Preciado (ex-Sporting coach) which he always likes to remember: “There’s no better way to respect your opponent than to score as many goals as you can”.
 And on LLL, Román has been bagging hat-tricks ever since...
 Follow Román on Twitter @AeroSlavee

 Matt's first association with Spanish football was watching the all-conquering Barcelona side under Pep Guardiola, as they sought to redefine the parameters of what was possible in football.
 The following decade saw the dominance of Spanish clubs in European competitions, and indeed of the greatest players of the generation in Lionel Messi and Cristiano Ronaldo whose phenomenal consistency he found staggering.
 In particular Matt enjoys the statistical side of Spanish football; interpreting the numbers and finding those curious nuggets which often take a second look to believe.
 Matt has been involved in La Liga Lowdown since March 2019 and reported on pre-season friendlies involving Spanish sides in England last summer, and he also attended Valencia's Champions League match at Stamford Bridge in September.
-Matt made his podcast debut earlier this season and hopes to expand his contributions for our growing audience.
+Matt made his podcast debut last season and hopes to expand his contributions for our growing audience.
 Follow Matt on Twitter @MattClark_08

 Hasan is a journalism student at the University of Worcester.
 An avid Real Madrid fan, Hasan enjoys writing about Real and Spanish football for blogs, as well as speaking about the club and La Liga on various podcasts.
 From legends such as Zinedine Zidane to Cristiano Ronaldo to the latest crop of talented youngsters such as Rodrygo Goes and Vinícius Junior, Hasan lives and breathes Los Blancos.
 An undying love for the Champions League saw Hasan fall for the club as a child, alongside the attacking football and the passion of the players like Sergio Ramos.
 The technical brilliance of Spanish football is why Hasan loves LaLiga more than any other league, there is a certain flair and style that is simply unmatched in Spain that he cannot find anywhere else.
 Follow Has on Twitter @TheHasKarim